yU93r/SteamEmu/post_build/README.release.md

 **Note: at the moment this feature is only enabled in the experimental builds**
 ---

-The overlay can be disabled by putting a file named `disable_overlay.txt` in the `steam_settings` folder.
+The overlay can be enabled by creating a file named `enable_experimental_overlay.txt` in the `steam_settings` folder.
+This feature is highly experimental and might cause crashes or other severe problems.

 This is for games that depend on the steam overlay to let people join multiplayer games.
+Alternatively, you can use the dedicated tool `lobby_connect` to join a game lobby.
 Use `SHIFT-TAB` to open the overlay.

 ---